 - ½ cup granulated sugar

-- 6 tbsp. butter, melted and slightly cooled
+- 6 tablespoon butter, melted and slightly cooled

 - 3 (8 oz. blocks) full-fat cream cheese, softened to room temperature